hoidn/PtychoPINN/README.md

 `python -m pip install .`

 ## Usage
-See examples and READMEs under scripts/
+See examples and READMEs under scripts/.

+For an example of interactive (Jupyter) usage, see notebooks/nongrid_simulations.ipynb

 ### Checklist
 | Status | Task |